NeonGeckoCom/neon-hub-installer/docs/configuration-ui.md

 # Hub Configuration UI

 Neon Hub ships with a configuration UI.
 It is available on port 8005, or at `config.neon-hub.local` by default.
+It is also the default web service for the Neon Hub, so you can access it at `https://neon-hub.local` by default.
 The configuration UI allows you to set common configuration values without editing files in your Neon Hub system.

 ## Authentication